Logiqx/gps-details/docs/devices/coros/activities/README.md

 - Firmware V3.0506.0
   - Fixes the issues in firmware V3.0408.0.
   - Essentially behaves like the bike / flatwater / windsurfing / GPS cardio activities.

-#### Run / Hike / Walk / Open Water Swim

-- Position is filtered, but not as much as speed.
-  - Position-derived speed exhibits steps and is more choppy than bike / flatwater / windsurfing / GPS cardio.

-- Speed is heavily filtered / smoothed.
-  - Large dips + plateaus are clearly evident in the Doppler-derived speed data when driving.

-#### Climbing

-- The position-derived speed data exhibits steps, like the hike activity
-- Large dips are clearly evident in the Doppler-derived speed data when driving, seemingly worse than the hike activity.